cyberaide/bookmanager-service/paper/vonLaszewski-bookmanager.md

 * `bookmanager YAML download [--format=FORMAT]`

-  downloads the urls into the ./dest directory for local processing
+  downloads the URLs into the ./dest directory for local processing

 * `bookmanager YAML check [--format=FORMAT]`

-  checks if the urls in the yaml file exist
+  checks if the URLs in the yaml file exist

 * `bookmanager YAML urls  [--format=FORMAT]`

-  lists all urls of the yaml file
+  lists all URLs of the YAML file

 * `bookmanager YAML list [--format=FORMAT]`

-  lists the yaml file
+  lists the YAML file

 Not implemented are the following features: